nos/name-service/README.md

 # nOS Service Smart Contracts

-This repository contains the smart contract for the nOS back-end.
+This repository contains the smart contracts for the nOS back-end.

 ---